-Writing Γορίς Production and Distribution of Writing W.3.4 With guidance and support from adults, produce writing in which the development and organization are appropriate to task and purpose.
+Strand Writing Topic Production and Distribution of Writing Standards W.3.4 With guidance and support from adults, produce writing in which the development and organization are appropriate to task and purpose.
 (Grade-specific expectations for writing types are defined in standards 1-3 above.)
 W.3.5 With guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, and editing.
+W.3.6 With guidance and support from adults, use technology to produce and publish writing (using keyboarding skills), as well as to interact and collaborate with others.

+In the previous grade level, students developed a basic understanding of the writing process and how technology can be used to enhance and extend that process.
+Students learn to work through the writing process independently of revising and editing but may receive guidance and support from a peer or teacher.

-W.3.6 With guidance and support from adults, use technology to produce and publish writing (using keyboarding skills), as well as to interact and collaborate with others. message.
-As product.
-Stud class instructi of the Production and Distribution of Writing is that writers use the writing process to produce a clear and coherent a part of the process, student writers learn that revision occurs over time and that not all writing will lead to a finished dent writers benefit from targeted instruction that focuses on their specific needs in the form of mini lessons and whole ion.
-They understand collaboration with peers and adults, through planning, revising and editing, enhances the writing evoke change product. ing is the result of a multi-stage, reflective process in which the writer must develop, plan, revise, edit, and rewrite work to e, facilitate understanding, or clarify ideas.
-The stages of these processes are enhanced with collaboration and Students need a working understanding of how to communicate using varied formats. technology.
-S students need a working understanding of now to communicate using varied formats.
+The big idea of the Production and Distribution of Writing is that writers use the writing process to produce a clear and coherent message.
+As a part of the process, student writers learn that revision occurs over time and that not all writing will lead to a finished product.
+Student writers benefit from targeted instruction that focuses on their specific needs in the form of mini lessons and whole class instruction.
+They understand collaboration with peers and adults, through planning, revising and editing, enhances the writing process and product.

+Effective writing is the result of a multi-stage, reflective process in which the writer must develop, plan, revise, edit, and rewrite work to evoke change, facilitate understanding, or clarify ideas.
+The stages of these processes are enhanced with collaboration and technology.
+Students need a working understanding of how to communicate using varied formats.